Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional consistency of an empirical Bayes model for structure learning

 \subsection{Strong selection consistency results}

+For a general model selection problem, we say a Bayesian procedure has strong selection consistency if the posterior probability of the true model converges to $1$ in probability with respect to the true data-generating probability measure~\citep{johnson2012bayesian, narisetty2014bayesian, cao2019posterior}.
+By part (ii) of Theorem~\ref{th:path}, to prove the strong selection consistency, we only need to show that Condition~\ref{cond:unimodal} is satisfied for some universal $t_2 > t_1$.

-Given that we have already constructed a canonical path ensemble on $\cpdag(\din, \dout)$ in Theorem~\ref{th:ges.path}, to use Theorem~\ref{th:path}, it remains to bound the corresponding posterior probability ratios.
-Theorem~\ref{th:sel0} below provides a series of high-dimensional consistency results under Assumptions A--E. Part (i) is the most important, which can be seen as a uniform consistency result for all $p! \, p$ nodewise variable selection problems (there are $p!$ orderings and each corresponds to $p$ variable selection problems.)
-It shows that for any $j \in [p]$, $g_j^\sigma(S)$ always maps $S \neq \Pa_j(G^*_\sigma)$ to some model with much larger posterior score, and this consistency result holds uniformly over all $\sigma \in \bbS^p$.
-Once we prove part (i), the strong selection consistency for DAG selection and structure learning can be obtained using Theorem~\ref{th:path}.
-The complete proof for Theorem~\ref{th:sel0} is highly technical and thus is deferred to the supplement.
-The most involved step of the proof is to establish an analogous consistency result for variable selection using our empirical prior, which is treated in detail in Supplement~\ref{sec:supp.sel} and may be of independent interest.
+We begin with the strong selection consistency for nodewise variable selection and DAG selection problems.
+It turns out that we only need~\eqref{eq:conj.scorej} holds for any $j \in [p]$ and $\sigma \in \bbS^p$.
+By Corollary~\ref{coro:path.cpdag}, this consistency property of $\{ g_j^\sigma \colon j \in [p], \sigma \in \bbS^p \}$ is also key to the verification of Condition~\ref{cond:unimodal} for structure learning.
+The complete proof for Theorem~\ref{th:sel0} is highly technical, and the most involved step is to establish an analogous consistency result for a single variable selection problem using our empirical prior, which is treated in detail in Supplement E and may be of independent interest.